joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 </p>

 My initial approach to solve this problem was a Monte Carlo simulation, that is, I would simulate the game being played over and over again and estimate Peter's win rate.
-The more simulations I run the more accurate (in theory) the estimate would be.
+The more simulations I ran the more accurate (in theory) the estimate would be.
 I began this approach by creating a function that simulates each player's throws; the function "rolls the dice" for each player and compares the sum of the dice to produce the winner.
 ```Python3
 #A function to simulate throwing the dice once.
 def play_game():